angele-m/portfolio-optimiser/README.md

 ## Limitations

-- Assumes historical returns/volatility/correlations predict the future, which real markets don't guarantee — correlations especially tend to spike during crises
+- Assumes historical returns, volatility, and correlations predict the future, which real markets don't guarantee; correlations especially tend to spike during crises
 - Assumes roughly normal return distributions; real markets have fatter tails (more extreme moves than a normal distribution predicts)
 - No transaction costs, taxes, or liquidity constraints
-- Highly sensitive to the chosen date range — a different historical window can produce a very different "optimal" allocation
+- Highly sensitive to the chosen date range; a different historical window can produce a very different "optimal" allocation
-- The unconstrained optimiser can concentrate heavily into 1–2 stocks;
+- The unconstrained optimiser can concentrate heavily into 1-2 stocks;
   use `--max-weight` to enforce diversification

 ## Possible extensions